-The graph below represents the housing trajectory which Planning Inspector Stephen Pratt has recommended be included as a modification to the Core Strategy and reflects the debate during the EIP hearings on the most appropriate way to deal with backlog and buffer.
+The graph below is the housing trajectory contained within Appendix 6 of the adopted Core Strategy.
+This was the trajectory which Planning Inspector Stephen Pratt recommended be included as a modification to the Core Strategy and reflects the debate during the EIP hearings on the most appropriate way to deal with backlog and buffer.
 The trajectory incorporates: